 There’s a brand new myth, sorry, theory, doing the rounds lately.
 Apparently, the song that was Number 1 on your 14th birthday is the one that defines your entire life.
 Why?
 I’m not entirely sure, but someone on the internet said it does, so hey, let’s roll with it.
 What was the single topping the American Billboard Hot 100 on 26th June, 1983, four days before a certain Girls Aloud vocalist named Cheryl was born?
 Well, it was that Irene Cara post-disco soundtrack thing, Flashdance…What A Feeling.
 Of course, you don’t need me to remind you that Giorgio Moroder had produced better work.

 What about in the country of my birth, the ‘United’ Kingdom?
-Well, 35 years and two months ago the musical honour went to that limpid radio behemoth, the stalker’s very own “our tune”, Every Breath You Take by The Police, which was the year’s biggest seller in the US.
+Well, that musical honour went to that limpid radio behemoth, the stalker’s very own “our tune”, Every Breath You Take by The Police, which was the year’s biggest seller in the US.
 Hmm, the bitter sting of tears indeed.
 It’s decent, but how about I put through a quick call Down Under to my newly adopted homeland, Australia, to see if they have anything better?
 I knew the Aussies wouldn’t let me down because reigning supreme on the incongruously titled Kent Music Report for a whopping six long weeks, from May through to July 1983, was Total Eclipse Of The Heart, by the queen of poodle perms, Bonnie Tyler.

 Epic, dramatic, volcanic and lots of other words ending in ‘ic’ too, it also happened to be the fifth largest selling single in Britain that year, just behind a certain song called Let’ s Dance.